metatooling/sphinxcontrib-editable/README.rst

 These sound like important benefits of using Google Docs.
-But I want to write my docs in a markup language because it's much more powerful.
+But I want to write my docs in a markup language because it's much more flexible.
 So my ideal documentation system would have several features:

 * Maintainers can write docs in a powerful markup language.